 “I like to tell people that my expertise is looking at the shape of molecules and understanding from that what they do and how they work,” she says.
 Not just any molecules, but ones of fundamental importance that lie at the heart of life processes.

-“I like molecules—they have always seemed…definitive to me,” she says.
+“I like molecules—they have always seemed… definitive to me,” she says.
 Biology at first seemed a bit “squishier” than chemistry, a comparison that helps explain her interest in relating biological structure and function.
 “I think that as biology becomes more molecular, it is becoming more defined,” she says, approvingly—implying that as it does, life itself is becoming better understood.

 Titan of technology

 While in graduate school, Joshua-Tor drew upon strengths in computation and chemistry.
 She was soon working on tools to study nucleic acids, the biomolecules that are the building blocks of life.
 In subsequent years she applied her skills in chemistry to mastering x-ray crystallography, the method that famously had been used to solve the structure of DNA and many important proteins.
 It involves shooting a high-energy beam of x-rays through molecules as a means of revealing their shape, down to the level of individual atoms.
-Today, Joshua-Tor is using a cryo-electron microscope, where an electron beam is passed through a rapidly frozen specimen—no crystal necessary—to obtain a near atomic-level 3-dimensional image.
+Today, Joshua-Tor is using a cryo-electron microscope, where an electron beam is passed through a rapidly frozen specimen—no crystal necessary—to obtain a near atomic-level three-dimensional image.
 The key developers of the method, which is now widely used, received the 2017 Nobel Prize for Chemistry.

 Around the time Joshua-Tor arrived at Cold Spring Harbor Laboratory in the mid-’90s, the biology community was just learning about a fundamental cellular process called RNA interference (RNAi).
 Through RNAi, cells in a wide variety of organisms—yeasts, plants, animals—are able to regulate the output of their genes.
 By the early 2000s, Joshua-Tor and colleagues including Rob Martienssen and Greg Hannon were using biochemical and structural methods to lay bare the mechanism that enabled RNAi to silence genes in a highly specific manner.